adarshm0han/TitanicSurvivalPredictor/README.md

 ## Solution
 ### Approach
 ##### Extensive data exploration was done to understand how numerical and categorical data was distributed and how different variables were related to each other.
-##### Feature Engineering was done to see if a person's cabin, ticket, or their social status affected their rate of survival which was followed by data preprocessing. <br/>We wanted to drop null values, and include only relevent variables.
+##### Feature Engineering was done to see if a person's cabin, ticket, or their social status affected their rate of survival which was followed by data preprocessing. <br/>We wanted to drop null values, and include only relevant variables.
 We performed categorical transforms on all data so that the training and test data have the same columns.
 Calculated the mean for fare and age (could also use median).
 Normalised the fare and scaled the data in a 0-1 standard scaler.<br/>
 ##### The next step was to see how different models performed on our training set.
 The models used for our analysis were <br/>
 Naive Bayes - 72.2%<br/>
 Logistic Regression - 82.1%<br/>